openethereum/openethereum.github.io/Mining.md

 First get a Parity node up and running (either build yourself or install one of the packages; the [[Setup]] guide can help you).
 Next, you'll need to install your preferred miner.

 ## Getting the miner
-### Genoil
+### ethminer

-Just follow the instruction on the Genoil github repository page: https://github.com/Genoil/cpp-ethereum.
+Just follow the instruction on the Ethereum-Mining GitHub repository page: https://github.com/ethereum-mining/ethminer.

 ### sgminer